Gijs Tuinman

-Gijs Pepijn Tuinman (/nl/; born 15 November 1979) is a Dutch military officer and politician of the Farmer–Citizen Movement (BBB), who has served as State Secretary for Defence in the Schoof cabinet since July 2024.
+Gijs Pepijn Tuinman (/nl/; born 15 November 1979) is a Dutch retired military officer and former politician of the Farmer–Citizen Movement (BBB), who served as State Secretary for Defence in the Schoof cabinet from July 2024 to February 2026.
 He was a member of the House of Representatives in the preceding seven months.
-Tuinman is one of the only three living knights (4th class) of the Military Order of William, the oldest and highest order of chivalry of the Kingdom of the Netherlands.
+Tuinman is one of the only three living knights of the Military Order of William, the oldest and highest order of chivalry of the Kingdom of the Netherlands.

 Biography

 Gijs Tuinman was born in 1979 in Heerlen, Limburg, where he attended the Bernardinuscollege from 1992 to 1998.
 In 1998, he went to the Royal Military Academy in Breda.
 In 2001, he became a platoon commander in the Korps Commandotroepen to be.
 By 2009, he had been on at least five deployments to Afghanistan, several to Africa and other missions.
 On 7 October 2009, for a mission in 2006, he was awarded the Bronze Lion, the second highest military decoration awarded by Queen Beatrix.

 From 2009 to 2012, he worked as a special operations policy advisor at the Ministry of Defence in The Hague.
 After this, he became a 'civilian' consultant at Deloitte.
 He returned to military duty in 2013.